d-bl/GroundForge-help/docs/symmetry/index.md

 ![](delete-color-code.png)

 Note that the color codes are reflected with the rest of the template copies, but the tool-tips are not.
+The legend though does enumerate all stitches correctly.

 Stitches along the edges of the template are projected on top of one another when repeated in mirrored and rotated copies.